Harshi121/Calculator/README.md

-# Calculator
-# Create a calculator using Tkinter in python.
+# Creating a calculator using Tkinter in python.